 Choosing the plants

 In Colorado, there are two types of lavender that grow well.
-They are the English Lavender (Angustifolia) and the French Lavender (Intermedia).
+They are the English Lavender (Angustifolia) and Lavandin (Intermedia), which is a cross between English and Portuguese lavender.
 We considered both varieties and ended up choosing three types of lavender cultivars.
 Phenomenal (Intermedia), Royal Velvet (Angustifolia), Munstead (Angustifolia).

 We have started growing the Munstead variety from seed indoors under grow lights.
 Munstead is easy to find, in fact, most of the seeds that you can find in nurseries and online gardening stores come from this variety.

-Phenomenal is a newer kind of cultivar, and it was one of our choices as it is supposed to bloom longer.
+Phenomenal is a new cultivar, and it was one of our choices as it is supposed to bloom longer.
 Because Phenomenal is from the Intermedia group, this variety will naturally grow slightly taller than the others, too.

 Royal Velvet made it to our top three choices because this variety fills in the gap of the blooming times.
 Our ultimate goal for our lavender garden is to enjoy blooming lavenders from June through September.